-In response to COVID-19 impacts on businesses in the community, the CCC is paying its suppliers on zero day payment terms.
-The CCC also accelerated the remote working capability project to enable all staff to work remotely including the purchase of new information technology hardware and software.
+In response to COVID-19 impacts on businesses in the community, the CCC is paying its suppliers on zero-day payment terms.
 No other impacts are deemed to be material to the financial statements, therefore no additional disclosure on COVID-19 is required.